iamhuytran/CurveAndAreaApproximation/README.md

 %  3.)
+% Use Continuous Trigonometric Polynomial method to approximate the top curve.
 [h1a0 h1a1 h1a2 h1a3 h1b1 h1b2 h1b3]=trigpoly_HuyTran(@(x)4 + 8*(x-1) + 5.8651*(x-1).^2 + -23.4606*(x-1).^3,1,1.25);
 [h2a0 h2a1 h2a2 h2a3 h2b1 h2b2 h2b3]=trigpoly_HuyTran(@(x)6 + 6.5337*(x-1.25) + -11.7303*(x-1.25).^2 + 4.7562*(x-1.25).^3,1.25,3);
 [h3a0 h3a1 h3a2 h3a3 h3b1 h3b2 h3b3]=trigpoly_HuyTran(@(x)7 + 9.1749*(x-3) + 13.2395*(x-3).^2 + -39.7559*(x-3).^3,3,3.25);